In-Queue Callback

 No. Only callers from the same country will be offered a callback.

-Will the Agent know when they answer a callback?
+Will the agent know when they answer a callback?

 Yes, an agent will be able to tell if they are receiving a call from a callback request.